sagar-deriv/flutter_git_demo/GIT_RULES.md

 ## Commit Rules:

-This commits rules is set to ensure all the developers follows a uniform way of writing commits so that it is easy to read the changes made and also automate versioning .
+This commits rules is set to ensure all the developers follows a uniform way of writing commits so that it is easy to read the changes made and also automate versioning.
-The commits are based on [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) which is basically a widely followed convention for commits.
+The commits are based on [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) which is a widely followed convention for commits.
 While writing a commit message to any changes made to code base, make sure it reflects the changes and follows the conventions i.e:

 ```
 change_type(package_name): short description/subject line...